theturboturnip/harper/packages/web/src/routes/docs/contributors/review/+page.md

 ## Using GitHub Actions Artifacts

 We run builds for a variety of platforms whenever a Pull Request is pushed to.
-You can use these to review changes to various aspects of Harper including `harper-ls`, `harper-cli` and the Visual Studio Code plugin.
+You can use these to review changes to various aspects of Harper, including `harper-ls`, `harper-cli`, and the Visual Studio Code plugin.

 ![How to download the Windows Visual Studio Code plugin from the GitHub Actions run.](/images/download_artifact.gif)